 Included below are answers to questions we typically receive about the Paralegal Studies Certificate Program.
 Please also see our general FAQ's for answers to questions about registration and other departmental policies.

 CSUEB offers a Paralegal Studies Certificate Program and MCLE classes that fulfill the required minimum continuing legal education of legal professionals.
-You may also be interested in our online Regulatory Affairs Certificate Program, which explores legal implications in the field of biotechnology, or California Notary Public training.

 Is the Cal State East Bay Paralegal Studies Certificate Program approved by the American Bar Association?